-As discussed in Note 1, the financial statements of the Mandan Airport Authority, an enterprise fund of the City of Mandan, North Dakota, are intended to present the financial position, the changes in financial position, and cash flows of only that portion of the business-type activities of the City of Mandan that is attributable to the transactions of the Mandan Airport Authority.
-They do not purport to, and do not, present fairly the financial position of the City of Mandan, North Dakota as of December 31, 2022, the changes in its financial position, or its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of the Mandan Airport Authority, and do not purport to, and do not, present fairly the financial position of the City of Mandan, North Dakota as of December 31, 2023, the changes in its financial position, or its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.